-These snorkeling travel tips are all about getting from your home to your snorkeling destination, with all your snorkel gear, as comfortably as you can.
+These snorkeling travel tips are all about safely getting from your home to your snorkeling destination and back, with all your snorkel gear, as comfortably as you can.
 While the rest of this site is primarily focused on snorkeling destinations and gear, these tips are about the actual traveling, with tips on luggage, how to pack your snorkel gear, other travel gear we love, trip insurance that actually covers snorkelers, and improving your comfort on planes and in airports and hotels.

 Check out our favorite travel gear page for tips on what lightweight luggage we love for our travels.
 We also share a number of products that make our travel time more comfortable, from some electronics, to silicone bottles for our toiletries kit, to our favorite neck pillows.
-You are bound to find a snorkeling travel tip on that page that helps.
+You are bound to find one of our snorkeling travel tips helpful.

 This page has piles of snorkeling travel tips if you need help packing for a snorkeling trip.
 We share how we pack our snorkel gear, what goes in our carry-on and what goes in our checked bag.
 We give tips on how to pack for shorter trips with only a carry-on, and many other simple packing suggestions for a snorkeling trip.

 Are you trying to decide between a resort and a liveaboard snorkeling trip?
 It can be hard to know which one might be right for you, so we wrote up all the pros and cons we could think of for each one and share it with you on this page.
 And, we turned on commenting on the bottom of the page if you have anything you would like to add to the list.